 No, we don’t.
 My Child Care Plan is supported by public funds and does not charge parents or providers for any of its services.
 Nearly every state in the USA has a child care consumer education website that is free to the public.
 You can find other states’ child care consumer education websites at www.childcare.gov.

-Contact The Child Care Initiative Project (CCIP) associated with your local Resource & Referral agency.
+Contact Child Care Initiative Project (CCIP).
 CCIP will help you set up your family child care home, understand licensing and other requirements, and complete your licensing application.

 There are specific training requirements for various types of child care programs and staff working in those programs.
 Child Care Center providers typically need to have at least some early childhood education/development semester units and 6 months experience in a licensed child care center or comparable group child care program.
 Family Child Care Home providers are typically required to have 16 hours of Pediatric Health & Safety training obtained from an EMSA approved vendor or accredited college/university, and 1 year of experience as a licensee or teacher with a licensed provider.
 To learn more about the particular training requirements, please visit the Department of Social Services website.